wayneparrott/eclipse-configuration/README.md

 ## New Workspace Configuration
 When starting a new workspace do the following:
-1. Import codemix-essentials-prefs.eps - setup the syntax coloring theme & editors associated with the CodeMix editor
+1. Import colors and perspective (window layout) file: codemix-essentials-prefs.eps - setup the syntax coloring theme & editors associated with the CodeMix editor
+   File menu > Import > General > Preferences > "codemix-essentials-prefs.eps"

 2. Configure workbench layout, choose
    Window menu > Perspective > Customize > Other > "CodeMix-Custom"